NCAR/noahmp/drivers/erf/dev/spec-fc-api.md

 1. **Compile-time `static_assert`** (free) in `NoahmpIO.H`:
    `is_standard_layout<NoahmpIO_type_fi>` **and**
    `sizeof == NOAHMP_IO_FI_NUM_MEMBERS * sizeof(void*)`.
 Pins the C++ side to a
-   flat pointer array; the Fortran `bind(C)` side gets the same layout by companion-C interop.
+   flat pointer array; the Fortran `bind(C)` side is guaranteed the same layout by the Fortran↔C interoperability standard.
 Catches an incompatible compiler pairing / unexpected padding.
 2. **Run-time precision check** `NoahmpIO_AssertAbi()`: compares
    `NoahmpRealSize_fi()` (Fortran's `sizeof(real(c_kind_noahmp))`) against
    `sizeof(noahmp_real)`.
 The struct is all pointers, so its byte size is identical for float vs double — *only* a value check can detect a `DOUBLE_PREC` mismatch between the two compilers.
-Runs once (latched in a `static` lambda), from both `NoahmpIO_type`'s constructor and `NoahmpIO_vector::resize`, so neither path can skip it.
+Runs only once (a function-local `static` guards it), from both `NoahmpIO_type`'s constructor and `NoahmpIO_vector::resize`, so neither path can skip it.

 > **Do not reintroduce** a run-time size or member-order handshake — those only